Page last updated 23 Feb 2017.

 8.1 The supreme authority of the Society is vested in a General Meeting of the members.

-8.2 An Annual General Meeting shall be held in within 3 months after the close of the financial year.
+8.2 An Annual General Meeting shall be held within 3 months after the close of the financial year.

 8.3 At other times, an Extraordinary General Meeting must be called by the President on the request in writing of not less than 25% of the total voting membership or thirty (30) voting members, whichever is the lesser, and may be called at anytime by order of the Committee.
 The notice in writing shall be given to the Secretary setting forth the business that is to be transacted.
 The Extraordinary General Meeting shall be convened within two (2) months from receiving this request to convene the Extraordinary General Meeting.

 8.4 If the Committee does not within two (2) months after the date of the receipt of the written request proceed to convene an Extraordinary General Meeting, the members who requested for the Extraordinary General Meeting shall convene the Extraordinary General Meeting by giving ten (10) days’ notice to voting members setting forth the business to be transacted and simultaneously posting the agenda on the Society’s notice board.

 8.5 At least two (2) weeks’ notice shall be given of an Annual General Meeting and at least ten (10) days’ notice of an Extraordinary General Meeting.
 Notice of meeting stating the date, time and place of meeting shall be sent by the Secretary to all voting members.
 The particulars of the agenda shall be posted on the Society’s website and sent by e-mail to all members 4 days in advance of the meeting.